Canon RP vs Fujifilm X-T20

 - More affordable: Was introduced into a lower priced category (31 percent cheaper at launch).

 - More heavily discounted: Has been around for much longer (launched in January 2017).

-If the count of individual advantages (bullet points above) is taken as a guide, the Canon RP comes out slightly ahead of the X-T20 (10 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the Canon RP emerges as the winner of the contest (12 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon RP vs Fujifilm X-T20